AI IN MARKETING2025-12-23

 Inventory

-Traditional forecasting inventory velocity methods just cannot keep up with the vagaries of a constantly fluctuating market.
+Traditional forecasting inventory velocity methods cannot keep up with the vagaries of a constantly fluctuating market.

-Machine learning techniques also mean the system getting smarter over time as more and more data is fed in and read, thus helping retailers predict their inventory needs with a high degree of accuracy, even in a highly volatile market.
+Machine learning techniques also mean the system gets smarter over time as more and more data is fed in and read, thus helping retailers predict their inventory needs with a high degree of accuracy, even in a highly volatile market.

 Machine learning has also helped in another area of retail – managing the product range or line.